pdidev/pdi/CONTRIBUTING.md

 `include/pdi.h` is C, but the implementation behind it is C++.
 The Fortran bindings are *generated* at build time from `.zpp` sources, so do not edit the generated `.F90`; edit the `.zpp`.
-The Python bindings use pybind11 and are only built when `BUILD_PYTHON` is on.
+The Python bindings use pybind11 and are only built when `PDI_BUILD_PYTHON` is on.

 ## Getting in touch